Marketing Careers: 6 Areas to Explore

 Learn about the different types of marketing and how your interests may align with each one.

-Communications and public relations teams promote a brand through a variety of external communications efforts.
-They often work closely with other units, such as social media and content, to foster conversation about a company.
+Communications and public relations teams promote a brand through external communications.
+They often work closely with other units (social media, content) to foster conversation about a company.

 Content marketers create informative and valuable content for customers, like blog posts, podcasts, and videos.